Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 events of both associated types.
 A Fish running on this event set must handle both types in its `onEvent`.

-A `Where` statement cannot be emitted into.
-The intent is unclear – what does it mean to emit into one tag OR another tag? –, and the type requirement does not match: Even though the associated type is `EventFoo | EventBar`, it’s actually incorrect to tag of the events _either_ with both tags!
-`fooTag` may not tag `EventBar`, and `barTag` may not tag `EventFoo`.
+A `Where` statement cannot be used for emission.
+The intent is unclear: What does it mean to emit tagged with one tag OR another tag?
+And also the type requirement does not match: Even though the associated type is `EventFoo | EventBar`, it’s actually incorrect to tag _either_ of the events with both tags!  `fooTag` may not tag `EventBar`, and `barTag` may not tag `EventFoo`.

 (`fooTag.and(barTag)` fittingly infers `Tag<never>` in this case, meaning it will yield no events and allow no events to be emitted, either.)